TrevorGHSeay/goto-Toggle/Practice.md

 ## Hello, World.

-You've heard it before; but do you know what it means?
+You've heard it before; but what does it mean?

 In this section I'll be covering some intricate basics that every beginner might need to know about programming in general, but I'll be using C# in doing it.